ibm-cloud-docs/EventStreams/messagehub123.md

 ## Common scenarios
 {: iam_scenarios}

-Here are some common {{site.data.keyword.messagehub}} scenarios and the permissions you need to grant in each case:
+Here are some common {{site.data.keyword.messagehub}} scenarios and the acess you need to assign:

 Producer to some topics (same for idempotent):
 * Reader role on the cluster resource type